 No one will be denied emergency treatment at NCSS because of inability to pay and non-emergent care will not be approved until financial arrangements have been made.
-NCSS will bill your insurance company on your behalf for your services you receive and payments or co-payment is due at the time of services.
+NCSS will bill your insurance company on your behalf for the services you receive and payments or co-payment is due at the time of services.
 NCSS provides a sliding fee schedule for people who do not have health insurance and provide financial assistance when people with insurance have a hardship.
+Our price transparency can be found on our website at ncssinc.org/about/price-transparency.
+Our billing team is able to assist if you have questions, need assistance or for bill payment at (802)524-6554 ext.6411.